Our StoryWho we are, what we do, and a bit of history.

 Land of the Vikings

-This is where we held our events.
 Land of the Vikings (LOV) was the cultural and recreational center of the Sons of Norway – District Three.
 Land of the Vikings is located on 150 acres in a peaceful valley in Northeastern Pennsylvania and is surrounded by 5000 acres of state game land.
 For more than 30 years, LOV had been the site of NEPA Regional Ski For Light and Sports For Health events.

 Sons of Norway – District Three could no longer sustain LOV operations and was going to shutter the lodge mid summer 2020.
 The impact of government mandated shutdowns brought about by the pandemic in early 2020 hastened the closing and canceled all activities.